Loft Storage Ideas: Boarding Over Insulation Safely

 Key Takeaways

-• Raised boarding systems maintain insulation effectiveness whilst creating usable storage space above the thermal layer
+- Raised boarding systems maintain insulation effectiveness whilst providing stable storage platforms

 What Our Customers Say